GIVING rhinos A FUTURE IN BOTSWANA

 We believe that rhinos must be preserved for future generations.
 They are a crucial part of the ecosystems that sustain our planet – and the human race.
 Their survival is inextricably linked to our own.
 That’s why we’re working hard to give them a future.

-Rhino Conservation Botswana is already working with its partners, including the governments of Botswana, South Africa and Zimbabwe and Wilderness Safaris, to help reintroduce black and white rhinos to Botswana.
+Rhino Conservation Botswana is already working with its partners, including the governments of Botswana, South Africa and Zimbabwe and tourism operators, to help reintroduce black and white rhinos to Botswana.
 But, over the next few years, we want to build the populations of rhinos living wild and free in the Okavango Delta until they are of international importance.

 We hope this population will increase swiftly and, in time, the rhinos will populate new areas of northern Botswana.
 Long-term, we’d like to see our proud country supporting between 5,000 and 10,000 wild rhinos.